 Stock market bubbles develop in several distinct phases.
-There are several ways to categorize them, but for our purposes we’ll use three.
+There are several ways to categorize them, but for our purposes, we’ll use three.
 Many traders have lost money due to failing to distinguish between these phases and entering their trade at the wrong time.
 One of the dangers to look out for is getting in too early.
 The initial stage of its development is often accompanied by expeditious growth.
 If you’re too quick to place the order, you may end up holding the asset for a painfully long time before the best opportunity to sell comes along.
 Maintaining these positions or simply being unable to use that capital for anything else is often a loss in itself.

-The first phase is the initial build up, where institutions and big investors have the center stage.
-Market actors who are more informed than the general public start opening positions on a promising stock.
-The number of positions in the stock is slowly pushing prices upwards, however, the lack of media attention means the growth still isn’t radical.
-This phase involves banks and other financial institutions swapping tips or keeping an eye on each others trades.
+The first phase is the initial build-up, where institutions and big investors have the center stage; market actors who are more informed than the general public start opening positions on a promising stock.
+The number of positions in the stock is slowly pushing prices upwards.
+However, the lack of media attention means the growth still isn’t radical.
+This phase involves banks and other financial institutions swapping tips or keeping an eye on each other’s trades.

-One reason these companies fall short of expectations is because the forecasts eventually become completely divorced from reality.
+One reason these companies fall short of expectations is that the forecasts eventually become completely divorced from reality.
 Even if earnings per share decline for two consecutive quarters, the resulting price drop is only temporary.
-Retail traders are usually overjoyed at the opportunity to buy the stock at a lower price before the rebound.
+Retail traders usually jump at the opportunity to buy the stock at a lower price before the rebound.
 In reality, this is the stage where the major investors sell the stock to realize their profits.
-As the situation is on the brink of reversing, hedge- and mutual fund managers being selling their positions to reduce exposure.
-The only way to find this information is to look for it, however, the media continues to maintain the asset’s positive outlook.
+As the situation is on the brink of reversing, hedge-fund managers are selling their positions to reduce exposure.
+The only way to find this information is to look for it.
+However, the media continues to maintain the asset’s positive outlook.